clicknium/clicknium-docs/doc/api/python/uielement/hover.md

 **Parameters:**
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation.
-The unit of parameter is second.
-Default set is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None